 Whether you garden in the Berkshires, eastern New York, or northwestern Connecticut, Ward’s is your complete lawn & garden resource.
-Open daily 8am - 5:30pm.
+Winter Hours: Open daily 9am-5pm.

 You’ve decided to purchase a live tree that you can enjoy this Christmas and then outside for years to come.
 Click here for a printable version of this post.
 It’s a wonderful idea but there are some points to consider: What kind of tree?
 Will it grow well on your property?
 Potted evergreens may be […]

 The Question: What is garlic?
 Pick up 2 to 4 to 10 bulbs of garlic.
 (Can you ever have too much?)
 You will break these apart into their individual cloves right before planting.
 Each bulb will have 6 to 10 cloves.
 Each clove will form a new bulb by next August.
 So anticipate your garlic […]

 Ward’s also offers a variety of perennials native to North America, the East Coast, and specifically the Berkshires.
 (For Native Trees and Shrubs post, click here.)
 Native plants offer the best strategy for encouraging animal diversity in our landscape and our wild areas.
 To see a list of Native Perennials that we usually carry or […]

 Ward’s offers a variety of native trees and shrubs that serve a landscape aesthetic as well as an environmental purpose.
 To see a list of Native Trees & Shrubs that we usually carry or can easily acquire click here This post of images is just the beginning.
 If you have a specific plant in mind […]

 Be Picnic and Tanglewood ready: A cutting garden is an out-of-the-way but sunny spot for annuals to grow and bloom but where they don’t need to look ‘arranged’.
 Perennials for cutting are solid, long-blooming plants that have their seasonal showy time.